benetech/wp-youtube-lyte/readme.txt

 * httpa://www.youtube.com/watch?v=_SQkWbRublY (audio only embed)
 * httpv://www.youtube.com/playlist?list=PLA486E741B25F8E00 (playlist embed)
 * httpv://www.youtube.com/watch?v=_SQkWbRublY#stepSize=-1 (video player, one size smaller than what's configured as default)
+* httpv://www.youtube.com/watch?v=_SQkWbRublY?start=20&showinfo=0 (video player, start playing at 20 seconds and don't show title)

 WP YouTube Lyte has been written with optimal performance as primary goal, but has been tested for maximum browser-compatibility (iPad included) while keeping an eye on accessibility.
-The plugin is fully multi-language, with support for Catalan, Dutch, English, French, German, Hebrew, Spanish and Slovene.
+The plugin is fully multi-language, with support for Catalan, Dutch, English, French, German, Hebrew, Romanian, Spanish and Slovene.

 Feedback is welcome; see [info in the faq](http://wordpress.org/extend/plugins/wp-youtube-lyte/faq/) for bug reports/ feature requests and feel free to [rate and/or report on compatibility on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/).